 SQLite database is best for beginners.
 SQLite is a light and simple database that is easy to set up.
 Beginners with no prior experience in querying databases will start learning queries and joins quickly by using SQLite as their first database.
 SQLite is also a great stepping stone before moving on to advanced ones.

-What is a Simple Database to Learn?
+What is a Simple Relational Database Management System to Learn?

 What is an Easy Database to Learn?